The Elliott Simmons Charitable Trust

 - The trust makes substantial capital grants (£339,303 distributed in 2024) rather than small recurring grants

-- Organizations already supported by the trust include Jami (mental health), Maccabi GB, and Langdon (SEND programs)
+- Organisations already supported by the trust include Jami (mental health), Maccabi GB, Langdon (SEND programmes), and Centre for Mental Health (equality research)

-- Building connections within the North London Jewish charitable sector may provide the best route to trustee awareness
+- Building connections within the Jewish charitable sector may provide the best route to trustee awareness

-- The trust operates with 3 unpaid trustees who are committed to honoring Elliott Simmons' legacy
+- The trust operates with 3 unpaid trustees who are committed to honouring Elliott Simmons' legacy

 Similar Funders